Federal Comprehensive Annual Energy Reporting Requirements

 Section 548(a) of National Energy Conservation Policy Act (NEPCA) (42 U.S.C.
 8258(a)) requires federal agencies to submit to the U.S. Department of Energy an annual report that describes activities to meet the energy management requirements of Section 543 of NECPA (42 U.S.C.
 8253).

-Annual Energy Management Data Report Workbook for FY 2023 Reporting
+Annual Energy Management Data Report Workbook for FY 2025 Reporting

 Due Date

-The Annual Energy Management Data Report workbook for FY 2023 and associated narrative information is due on January 31, 2024.
+The Annual Energy Management Data Report workbook for FY 2025 and associated narrative information is due on February 27, 2026

 Annual Energy Report Narrative and Associated Guidance

-Additional narrative information is required from top-tier federal departments and agencies for their annual energy management activities that is not captured in the data report workbook.
+Additional narrative information may be required from top-tier federal departments and agencies for their annual energy management activities that is not captured in the data report workbook.
 Agencies should refer to the Reporting Guidance for Federal Agency Annual Report on Energy Management for submitting the required narrative information for their annual energy reports.

-The Reporting Guidance includes three attachments:
+The Reporting Guidance includes two attachments:

-• Guidance for Receiving Credit on Energy Performance Goal for Projects that Save Source Energy but Increase Site-Delivered Energy
+• Guidance for Receiving Credit on Energy Performance Goal for Projects that Save Source Energy but Increase Site-Delivered Energy.

 For related information, see Guidelines Establishing Criteria for Excluding Buildings from the Energy Performance Requirements of Section 543 of NECPA.